TrumanZhang/tsn/README.md

 ## Contact
 ### Gitter
-We founded a Gitter community to ease the communication https://gitter.im/ipvs-nesting/community
+We founded a Gitter community to ease the communication: https://gitter.im/ipvs-nesting/community

 ### Mail